CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/using-ae-link.md

             key="{path: 'AE>DocEntry', type: 'sap.ui.model.odata.type.Int32'}"/>
             ```

-4. Do the same thing for a Business Partner.
-This time, instead of replacing the ObjectIdentifier, add a link next to it using the HBox control.
-Link text property is left empty.
+4. For the Business Partner field, instead of replacing the existing ObjectIdentifier, wrap it inside an HBox and place the ae:Link control alongside it.
+In this case, leave the text property of the link blank.

         ```xml
         <HBox>